MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-review-apply-payments-auto-application.md

 description: After payments are applied automatically, you can review all the entries for a payment and manually reapply those that were applied incorrectly.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: payment process, reconcile payment, expenses, cash receipts ms.date: 04/01/2021 ms.author: edupont
+ms.search.keywords: payment process, reconcile payment, expenses, cash receipts ms.date: 04/01/2020 ms.author: sgroespe
-ms.openlocfilehash: dce6cdfdf70d968ae06c88ad4d567ad5cde803dd
+ms.openlocfilehash: e37d9ab5aae53ef0e6af6e04a0d94077569e62a3
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6443257"
+ms.locfileid: "3191971"
 ---
-# <a name="review-and-apply-payments-manually-after-automatic-application"></a>Review and Apply Payments Manually After Automatic Application
+# <a name="review-or-apply-payments-manually-after-automatic-application"></a>Review or Apply Payments Manually After Automatic Application
 For each journal line representing a payment on the **Payment Reconciliation Journal** page, you can open the **Payment Application** page to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 For more information about automatic application, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 > [!IMPORTANT]
 >   When the bank account that you are reconciling payments for is set up for the local currency, then the **Payment Application** page will show all open entries in the local currency, including open entries for documents that were originally invoiced in foreign currencies.
-Payments applied to entries with converted currencies may therefore be posted with different amounts than on the original document because of the potentially different exchange rates used by the bank and [!INCLUDE[prod_short](includes/prod_short.md)] respectively.
+Payments applied to entries with converted currencies may therefore be posted with different amounts than on the original document because of the potentially different exchange rates used by the bank and [!INCLUDE[d365fin](includes/d365fin_md.md)] respectively.

 Therefore, we recommend that you look for foreign currency codes in the **Currency Code** field on the **Payment Application** page to check if applications are based on converted currencies.
 To review the original document amount in the foreign currency and to see the exchange rate used, choose the **Applies-to Entry No.** field, and then, on the shortcut menu, choose the drilldown button to open the **Customer Ledger Entries** or **Vendor Ledger Entries** page.

-Any gains-and-loss adjustment required due to currency conversions is not handled automatically by [!INCLUDE[prod_short](includes/prod_short.md)].
+Any gains-and-loss adjustment required due to currency conversions is not handled automatically by [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!NOTE]
 >   You cannot apply entries with a different sign than the sign on the payment.
 For example, to close both a negative-sign credit memo and its related positive-sign invoice, you must first apply the credit memo to the invoice, and then apply the payment to the invoice with the reduced remaining amount.